Laser-Space-Sharks/rubiks-cube-solver/README.md

     }
 };
 ```
 Breaking the pieces up also allows you to apply moves and cube algorithms to pieces individually and out-of-order.
-When recognizing cases in CFOP, it is much more useful to know to where piece x is than to know what piece is at x.
+When recognizing cases in CFOP, it is much more useful to know where piece x is than to know what piece is at x.